Accelerating Langevin Monte Carlo Sampling: A Large Deviations Analysis: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:main}, we introduce the main results of our paper, including a large deviation principle for the generalized Langevin dynamics and, under various mild assumptions on the target distribution, the large deviations for mirror Langevin dynamics, high-order Langevin dynamics and Hessian-free high-resolution dynamics.
 In Section~\ref{sec:comparison}, we study the acceleration of variants of Langevin dynamics compared to the overdamped Langevin dynamics by comparing their rate functions from the large deviations theory.
 Numerical experiments are provided in Section~\ref{sec:numerical}.
 We conclude in Section~\ref{sec:conclude}.
-The notations used in this paper are summarized in Appendix~\ref{Apendix definition}, and all the technical proofs are provided in Appendix~\ref{Technical Proofs}.
+The notations used in this paper are summarized in Appendix~\ref{Apendix definition}, all the technical proofs are provided in Appendix~\ref{Technical Proofs}, and additional technical lemmas are presented in Appendix~\ref{sec:technical:lemmas}.